 I once did an experiment where I didn’t flush an orchid pot.
 Within 8 weeks, the media pH measured over 9pH.
 I probably don’t have to tell you this, but that’s bad—like really REALLY bad!
 At a pH of 9, key plant nutrients are locked out (specifically iron, manganese, and nitrogen), meaning the plant can’t take them up as easily.
 So a tip: if you’re using alkaline tap water on plants (orchids or others), LEACH/FLUSH YOUR POTS OFTEN (every couple weeks at least) in an effort to keep the pH and minerals lower!

 I LOVE Wetting my Plants

 When watering, I fearlessly drench our orchids (leaves included).
 Wet leaves are good for a few reasons:

-1) Orchids are foliar feeders and
+1) Orchids are foliar feeders;

-Potting Media: I like to tinker, so my potting mix varies by orchid genre and species.
-Generally, I use a mix of fir-bark, pumice, perlite, a bit of charcoal, and some sphagnum moss; but I always finish by top-dressing each pot with a thin layer of sphagnum moss.
-This layer of sphag-moss helps hold moisture in and it’s also an indicator of when I need to water.
+Potting Media: my potting mix choices varies slightly by orchid genre and species.
+Generally, I use a mix of fir-bark, pumice, perlite, a bit of charcoal, and some sphagnum moss.
+I’ll also always finish each pot with a thin top-layer of sphagnum moss.
+This layer of sphag-moss helps hold humidity near the roots, it helps keep the base of the plant where new roots start more moist, and it’s a great indicator of when I need to water.
 If the moss is crunchy or crispy-dry, it’s time to water; if it’s spongy or soft, I wait.